joom/matrix-challenge/README.md

 matrix-challenge
 ================

-Simple matrix determinant calculator in many languages.
+A personal challenge that I write a simple matrix determinant calculator in many languages.